multiversehacking/simulation-calculator/README.md

 1. Fixed Depth (d)

 Simulation layers stop after a fixed number of generations.

 The total simulated universes follow a geometric series:

 S = k + k² + … + kᵈ

 2. Probabilistic (capped)

-Each simulation spawns the next layer with probability p_allow, up to a maximum cap D.
+Each simulation spawns another layer with probability p_allow, up to a maximum depth D.

 3. Probabilistic (infinite)

-If m = k × p_allow is less than 1, the expected number of simulated universes converges:
+If m = k × p_allow < 1, then:

 S = k / (1 − m)

-If m is 1 or greater, simulated universes diverge and the probability of being base approaches zero.
+If m ≥ 1, simulated universes diverge and the probability of being base approaches zero.

 Live Version (GitHub Pages)

-Once GitHub Pages is enabled, the calculator will be live at:
+Once GitHub Pages is enabled, the calculator will be available at:

 https://YOUR_USERNAME.github.io/simulation-calculator/

-You may also link directly to the calculator file:
+Or you can link directly to the calculator file:

 https://YOUR_USERNAME.github.io/simulation-calculator/simulation_probability_calculator_v7.html